 3. The authorities have a duty to ensure that the victims, in particular family members, are not subject to stigmatization and other moral ill-treatment or slurs that undermine their dignity, reputation or good name as people, or those of their disappeared loved one.

 4. The remains of a disappeared person should be handed over to the family members under decent conditions, in accordance with the cultural norms and customs of the victims and with respect at all times for the fact that they are the mortal remains of a person, and not objects.
-The return of remains should also involve the means and procedures needed to ensure a dignified burial consistent with the cultural customs of the families who receive them.
+The return of remains should also involve the means and procedures needed to ensure a dignified burial consistent with the desires and cultural customs of the families who receive them.